 Fingerprint Biometric Payment Systems

 Another common modality is the biometric fingerprint payment system.
 Apple started rolling this out to consumers in 2013, with iPhone 5S.
 Consumers could use their fingerprints to unlock certain applications on the phone, including their mobile wallet.
+Because each finger has its own unique print, nobody can replicate yours.
+Even your twin.

 How Does Biometric Authentication Work On Your Phone?